-1) Whether the Respondents/Promoters failed to complete or were unable to hand over possession of the apartment to the Complainant, with all the common amenities and facilities, in accordance with the terms of the agreement or duly completed by the date specified therein or not?
-2) Whether the Complainant herein are entitled to get interest for delay in completion and handing over possession of the apartment as provided under Section 18(1) of the Act, 2016 or not?
+- 1) Whether the Respondents/Promoters failed to complete or were unable to hand over possession of the apartment to the Complainant, with all the common amenities and facilities, in accordance with the terms of the agreement or duly completed by the date specified therein or not? - 2) Whether the Complainant herein are entitled to get interest for delay in completion and handing over possession of the apartment as provided under Section 18(1) of the Act, 2016 or not?

-8. The project is registered as "Galaxy Pine Court Block-I" before this Authority as per Section 3 of the Real Estate (Regulation & Development) Act 2016 [hereinafter referred to as the "Act 2016"] in which the proposed date of completion was shown as 22/08/2022.
+7. Points No. 1&2:-The project is registered as "Galaxy Pine Court Block-I" before this Authority as per Section 3 of the Real Estate (Regulation & Development) Act 2016 [hereinafter referred to as the "Act 2016"] in which the proposed date of completion was shown as 22/08/2022.
 On perusal of the web page concerned, it is seen that the Respondents have uploaded a partial occupancy certificate dated 15.03.2021 obtained for "Galaxy Pine Court Block-I" and Fire NOC dated 18.02.2021.
 They have also uploaded Form-6 showing completion of this project.
 While examining the registration records, it could be seen that the Respondents/Promoters had obtained approval /permit from the local authority for the whole project conceived by them as "Galaxy Pine Court" in 55.01 Ares of land, comprising of 3 residential Blocks/buildings of 15 floors each and also a separate Car parking block with 2 floors.
 But the registration as per Section 3 of the Act 2016 has been taken only for Block-I for which the abovementioned 'Partial' Occupancy Certificate was issued by the local authority.

-9. Points No. 1&2: The documents produced by the Complainant are marked as Exhibits A1 to A4.
-Exhibit A1 is the agreement for sale dated 07.10.2013 executed between the Complainant and the Respondent No. 2/Promoter company represented by the Respondent No. 3.
-Exhibit A2 is the construction agreement dated 07.10.2013 executed between the Complainant and the 1st Respondent company represented by Respondent No. 4 for constructing a two-bedroom apartment having a built-up area of 725 sq. ft on the Third Floor in the said project for a construction cost of Rs.
-16,71,767/- in which the promised date of completion is shown as 31.05.2016 with 180 days grace period.
-Exhibit A3 is the copy of the final bill.
+8. The documents produced by the Complainant are marked as Exhibits A1 to A4.
+Exhibit A1 is the construction agreement dated 21.08.2013 executed between the Complainant and the 1st Respondent company represented by Executive Director for constructing a three-bedroom apartment having a built-up area of 928 sq. ft on the second floor in the said project for a construction cost of Rs.
+19,58,697/- in which the promised date of completion is shown as 30.04.2016 with 180 days grace period.
+Exhibit A2 is the copy of the final bill.
+Exhibit A3 is the mail communication.
 Exhibit A4 series is the copies of the receipts of payment made by the Complainant to the Respondents.
-The documents produced by the Respondents are marked as Exhibits B1 to B3.
-Exhibit B1 is the email communication asking for registration fees.
-Exhibit B2 is the Occupancy Certificate.
-The Respondents have submitted an affidavit dated 24/10/2023 with respect to completion of the whole project which is marked as Exhibit B3.
+The documents produced by the Respondents are marked as Exhibits B1.
+Exhibit B1 is the Occupancy Certificate.
+The Respondents have submitted an affidavit dated 24/10/2023 with respect to completion of the whole project which is marked as Exhibit B2.

-10. The Authority issued a common order dated 11/04/2022 in Complaints No. 218/20 & 173/21 filed by 2 allottees of the same project, directing the Respondents herein to complete and handover the respective apartments of the said Complainants and also to pay the interest for delay in handing over their apartments.
+9. The Authority issued a common order dated 11/04/2022 in Complaints No. 218/20 & 173/21 filed by 2 allottees of the same project, directing the Respondents herein to complete and handover the respective apartments of the said Complainants and also to pay the interest for delay in handing over their apartments.
 When the above complaint came up for initial hearing, it was found that the Respondents/Promoter did not complete the Project so far, as promised as per the terms of agreements executed between the Respondents and the allottees including the Complainant herein and as directed by the Authority in the order aforementioned.
 It was also submitted by the parties that though an Association of allottees were formed by the allottees themselves, the common amenities/common area or the documents pertaining to the project were not handed over by the Respondents/Promoters to the Association, as mandated under the law.